vibhavsai/FlameBuoyant/README.md

 # FlameBuoyant

-# FlameBuoyant
-There are many health problems that all people can't have the availability to meet the physician in person.
-How to solve these????
+## Problem:

+What If doctor isn't available during emergency??

+Why should we consult doctor for small problems like cold and fever?

+## Solution:

-Don't worry we have Dr.Flamebuoyant.He can suggest many cauterize techniques.
+To solve this problem we have Dr.Flamebuoyant the ChatBot.He can suggest many cauterize techniques and simple precautions and techniques during emergencies.

-Our project is "Health suggesting chatbot"(Dr.Flamebuoyant)
+Our project is "Health suggesting chatbot"(Dr.Flamebuoyant).